Toni Datković

-Toni Datković ([tôni dâtkoʋitɕ, tôː-]; born 6 November 1993) is a Croatian professional footballer who plays as a defender for Spanish club FC Cartagena and the Croatia national team.
+Toni Datković ([tôni dâtkoʋitɕ, tôː-]; born 6 November 1993) is a Croatian professional footballer who plays either as a centre-back or left-back for Singapore Premier League club Lion City Sailors.

 Club career

+Youth

 Coming from the island of Pag, Datković went through the ranks of Novalja, before moving to Rijeka, where, after six months at the lower-tier side Lokomotiva, he joined the Rijeka academy.
 Raising through the ranks, he became the U19 team's captain.